AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 **View > Presentation Views > Slide Show** Restricted by the Change permission.
 If changes are not permitted, slide shows cannot be viewed if the file was modified.

-**View > Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.
+**View > Macros** The Copy permission restricts some macros, making them unavailable unless copying is allowed.

 **Add-ins** Cannot be added or removed during a protected session.